PriyaJyesta/DATA-690-WANG/Project/Readme.md

 **HYPOTHESIS & QUESTIONS**

 *What will be your unit of analysis (for example, patient, organization, or country)?
 Roughly how many units do you expect to analyze?*
+ *What variables/measures do you plan to use in your analysis?*
 - My units of anaylsis is the confirmed cases of COVID and Death cases and also country.
 I would analysis the whole dataset with help of bar chart using 66272 rows related to units mentioned above.

 *What questions do you have in mind and wouyld like to answer?*

-- I would visualize and analysis the no. of new confirmed COVID cases.
+- Which country are having the highest no. of new confirmed COVID cases currently?
-- Secondly, would also do analysis about the no. of cases and deaths due to COVID.
+- Secondly, In which country deaths are more due to COVID?
-- And, would do analysis related to the majority number of cases based on countries.
+- And, How much percentage of the cases increased from the begining ?
+- What is the Mortality rate over time?

 **VISUALISATION AND ANALYSIS**